MarlinDoo/marlindoo.github.com/_posts/core-samples/2014-12-25-Garbage-collection-in-backbone.md

+---
+layout: page
-# Garbage collection in Backbone.
+title : Garbage collection in Backbone header : Post Archive
+---

 Javascript doesn't have any manual memory management, and objects you create can't be garbage collected until they are no longer referenced.